Rates and fees verified as correct at 17 May, 2021. Other information correct at the time of writing. Advertiser disclosure.

 Simply by applying for your policy online, you can score up to a 10% discount for the first year of cover.
 You might also consider opting for a high excess to get a lower premium in return, or choose the pay-as-you-drive policy option.

 Your car insurance premium will depend on a wide range of factors.
-Generally, the amount you pay depends on how likely the insurer thinks it is you’ll have to make a claim at some point.
+Generally, the amount you pay depends on how likely the insurance provider thinks it is you’ll have to make a claim at some point.
 Things they might look at to work it out include:

 your driving history